d6stiny/TwitchKit/README.md

 ### Usage

-Here’s how to connect to Twitch chat and listen for messages:
+Here's how to connect to Twitch chat and listen for messages:

 ```swift
 import TwitchKit

 let twitch = TwitchKit()